We offer Live Training Courses On Demand Video Courses Additional Experience

 Tapping Into the Power of The High Performance Pattern for You and Your Clients

 High Performance Patterns (HPP) is a research-based assessment that discovers a narrative that when followed by the client leads to increased performance.
 This course will teach you what it is, how to discover it, and how your clients can apply it to their lives.
+This course can be used as 2 hours of Resource Development/Core Competency toward renewing your ICF credential.

 CAM 101: Introduction To Coaching

-In this course, we will lay a solid foundation for you as a Christian Coach.
+In this course, we will lay a solid foundation for you as a Christian Coach

 The course is divided into three sections: An introduction to the concept of coaching, an introduction to the skills of coaching, and a primer on how to get started as a coach.